 What's new in Visual Studio 2019

 With Visual Studio 2019, you'll get best-in-class tools and services for any developer, any app, and any platform.
-Whether you're using Visual Studio for the first time or you've been using it for years, there's a lot to like in our latest version!
+Whether you're using Visual Studio for the first time or you've been using it for years, there's a lot to like in our current version!

 Here's a high-level recap of what's new, all-up: